JensJoschi/variability_timing/methods.md

 ## empirical + climate data
 The critical day length was consistently earlier, but correlated to the photoperiod expected by mean winter onset from the climate data.
-Critical day length correlates with mean winter onset the slopes currently correlate with sd of winter onset, and to a lesser extend with unpredictability.
+Critical day length correlates with mean winter onset the slopes currently correlate neither with sd of winter onset, nor with unpredictability (in earlier versions a bug caused positive results).
 But many changes are not implemented yet, so things will likely change.

 # To-do list
-[ ] Calculation mean winter onset, sd winter onset, predictability (bug causes some stations to appear twice) [x] correlation of these with °N/°E/alt/amplitude from nls (no correlation found)
+[x] Calculation mean winter onset, sd winter onset, predictability [x] correlation of these with °N/°E/alt/amplitude from nls (no correlation found) [ ] it might be cool to calculate the colour of noise (spectral power analysis).
+Although this     only describes general precitability (not predictability of winter).

-[x] find studies with photoperiodic response curves
+[x] find studies with photoperiodic response curves [x] do forward-citation search to find further studies [ ] get Danilevskii (requested)
+[ ] get beck insect photoperiodism to check table 28 (requested) [ ] do 2nd level forward search

-[ ] do forward-citation search to find further studies [ ] extract PRCs where available (forward-citations still to do) [ ] ask authors were no data is available
+[ ] get metadata for forward-searched articles and integrate to excelfile [ ] kick out studies with only 3 day lengths(does not allow sensible calc of DRC) [.] extract PRCs where available (forward-citations and old refs still to do) [ ] ask authors were no data is available
-[ ] estimate of error introduced by WebPlotDigitizer approach [x] get slope estimates from dose-response curve analysis on all 350 populations [ ] get Danilevskii
+[.] get slope estimates from dose-response curve analysis on all populations (forward searched, author requests and old refs still missing)
+[ ] estimate of error introduced by WebPlotDigitizer approach

-[ ] correlate CDL ~ latitude, weighted by s.e. of CDL estimate (missing: study ID as random term) [x] transformation of CDL to achieve linearity (turns out it is not needed) [x] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival) [x] correlation expected and true CDL shift
+[.] correlate CDL ~ latitude, weighted by s.e. of CDL estimate (missing: study ID as random term) [x] transformation of CDL to achieve linearity (turns out it is not needed) [.] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival) [.] correlation expected and true CDL shift
-[x] slope ~ predictability * variability + (1|study)  (this is statistically not entirely correct) [ ] weights = 1/s.e. of slope estimate (requires discussion whether this is the right way to do) [ ] scaling of slope estimates within study (not sure whether right approach) [ ] account for variance heterogeneity
+[.] slope ~ predictability * variability + (1|study)  (this is statistically not entirely correct)
+[ ] weights = 1/s.e. of slope estimate (requires discussion whether this is the right way to do) [.] scaling of slope estimates within study (not sure whether right approach) [ ] account for variance heterogeneity
 [ ] slope ~ predictability * variability + (1|study\species) (requires discussion whether this is correct final model)
 [ ] account for spatial autocorrelation of study sites (requires discussion whether this is needed)